Develop

 Your configuration may vary, this is a typical minimal configuration for a production-like environment should look like:

-yarn install @atlaskit/tokens
+yarn add @atlaskit/tokens

-yarn install --dev @compiled/webpack-loader mini-css-extract-plugin
+yarn add --dev @compiled/webpack-loader mini-css-extract-plugin

 // webpack.config.js